 So – you have made it to release day.
 You have worked so hard to get to this point.
-You have gotten your song placed on a few playlists, gotten some press and release week is over (and so is your motivation and momentum).
+Your song has been placed on a few playlists, gotten some press and release week is over (so your motivation and momentum).

 You have been living and breathing this song for weeks, if not months, and at this point you promote it hard on the week of the launch – but then you expect it to just sell itself.

 This is a common problem startups face, especially tech companies that are started by an engineer.
-They are so focused on the product that when it’s time to sell they just feel the product is so good it should sell itself.
+They are so focused on the product that when it’s time to sell, they feel the product is so good it should sell itself.

 You have invested time and money in the song itself – and you have maybe also invested in a music video – only to see a few hundred streams and views.